-We bought a new house and our cute 1950’s ranch house remodel is underway.
+We bought a new ranch style house and our cute 1950’s ranch house remodel is underway.
 Today, I wanted to give you an interior tour before we start remodeling and share all of the features of this home.
 The inside is circa 1950/ 1960’s and is in very good shape, just dated.
 We bought this house in October as a flip and once we finish the renovation, we will be listing it for sale in Spring 2023.

 This will be a full winter project and we will be sharing several home improvement tips, ideas and things to consider when planning a full house renovation.

 1950’s Ranch Exterior

 Built in the early 1950’s, this ranch had many decorative elements and architectural features that were were considered custom “back in the day.”

 This isn’t the best picture but as you can see, the landscaping is very overgrown and the house is hidden behind the large shrubs.

 We will be removing all the existing landscape around the house and starting over to increase the curb appeal.
 The exterior siding is currently rotted in some spots and not salvageable so we will be installing new white windows with white board and batten siding similar to what we did at the split level flip house.

 Click through this post, “split level exterior before and after” to see that amazing transformation.